-An annual or bi-annual inspection of your Racking by a technically competent person i.e. the SEMA Approved Rack Inspector (SARI).
+An annual inspection of your Racking by a technically competent person i.e. the SEMA Approved Rack Inspector (SARI).

 With Stakapal’s extensive knowledge of Storage Equipment and its use within any sector or environment, you can be assured of expert advice when it comes to Rack Safety and Inspections.
 Damage to Storage Systems whether operationally they are within an internal or external environment, is a common problem, particularly in busy operations where there is a high volume of handling traffic.
 Damage to Racking can frequently go unnoticed and as such is not recorded.
 Failure to Rack components can result in serious injury to personnel as well as severe disruption to work time activity.
 Stakapal’s SARI (SEMA Approved Racking Inspector) can undertake a comprehensive inspection and prepare a detailed report highlighting where repair work is considered necessary.

 Rack Safety Awareness Courses

 Our courses are targeted at end-users and show how to inspect racking and maintain it in a safe working condition – for more information about available course dates please call us on 01543 278123.

 Racking with a galvanised finish is normal for external applications and will last much longer outside.
 Any new racks you purchase should be designed to suit this environment with a galvanised finish.

 The inspection checks for external racking are similar to internal racking; however, the design and the protection coating can be significantly different.

 Stakapal design the racking to ensure that it is acceptable for the additional wind loading and the racking is installed by trained installers who are members of SEIRS (Storage Equipment Installers Registration Scheme).
 The design often requires the use of different floor fixings and possibly also base plates (for Pallet Racking) compared to the standard fixings used on internal racking.